JJ/hoborg/text/text.md

 our concern, but could be, you know.

-But, unlike our Duke here, I don't let myself be carried by the voices, wireless is here to make company and I'm here to relate what happened.
+But, unlike our Duke here, I don't let myself be carried by the voices, wireless is here to keep you company and I'm here to relate what happened.
 After being spotted by that guy named Guy, you dig it, guy the Guy, ain't that a crack, and the guy a cracker, that's even funnier, I can hear the laughs, this guy spotted Duke or maybe he just